intersystems/TrakCare-Innovation-ToolKit/README.md

 ## Prerequisites

-	1-Docker
-	2-Docker Compose
-	3-TrakCare T2019+ and IRIS For Health 2020.2+
-	4-Health Care Messaging Farmwork
-	5-good knowledge about IRIS for Health and FHIR
+	1-Docker & Docker Compose (This needed if you will use Docker Option ) 2-TrakCare T2019+ and IRIS For Health 2020.2+ 3-Health Care Messaging Framework (HMF) installed and Running 4-Good knowledge about IRIS for Health and FHIR

 ## Install with Docker